justinwells/tf101/infra-demo/readme.md

 Demo repo for standing up a nano EC2 with a very basic web site.
 Public IP address is provided as a TF output.
-THis was originally put together for a very quick demo and so built on existing infrastructure - therefore there are pre-reqs:
+This was originally put together for a very quick demo and so built on existing infrastructure - therefore there are pre-reqs:

 1. A VPC with public and private subnets (which are tagged with a name containing public/private)
 2. VPC has an internet gateway